Vasuji/CarND-Behavioral-Cloning/writeup_template.md

 f_steering_angle = -1. * float(item[1][1])
 ```

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 43394 number of data points.
+Initial images are of size ```160,320``` with 3 color chanels.
+I croped away the top ```64``` rows and bottom ```32``` row of pixels.
+I then resized this data to ```40x160``` by introducing ```Lambda ``` function and normalized the data by introducing another lambda function.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 20.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.